uber/AutoDispose/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to AutoDispose.
 Before pressing the "Create Pull Request" button, please consider the following points:

-  - [ ] Please make sure you've signed our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform)

   - [ ] Please give a description about what and why you are contributing, even if it's trivial.